mairagee524/password-generator/README.md

 # Password-Generator

-This project is able to generate a password on solely user input.
+This application is able to generate a password on solely user input.

-When the user goes to the site, he/she/they will be able to click on the `generate` button, where a series of prompt and confirm pop-ups will appear in the center of the screen.
+When the user goes to the site, he/she/they will be able to click on the "generate" button, where a series of 'prompt' and 'confirm' pop-ups will appear in the center of the screen.

 ## Prompts